 According to Gartner “only 3 in 10 business leaders are confident their organization has the culture it needs to drive future business performance.”

-- What is corporate or organizational culture, and can it be shaped?
+- What corporate or organizational culture is, and whether or not it can be shaped.

-- Are certain cultural attributes more important than others?
+- If certain cultural attributes are more important than others.

 - How past beliefs can get in the way of true cultural reflection.

 - How to find the right approach for your organization.

 - How to go beyond surveys and data to get a clear understanding of your culture.

 Brian: Thanks for joining today for a conversation around corporate culture.